-Opened in 2008, the musuem preserves and interprets Georgia history, art, culture and philanthropic heritage.
-It is a 501(c)(3) non-profit organization and winner of the Palladio Award for design of a public space.Purchase tickets Plan your visit
+Opened in 2008, the museum preserves and interprets Georgia history, art, culture and philanthropic heritage.
+It is a 501(c)(3) non-profit organization and winner of the Palladio Award for design of a public space.Purchase tickets Plan your visit Current Exhibition

 Samar Kibe, The Lovett School, 2022 summer intern

-"The Millennium Gate experience is the equivalent of Educational Homeschooling of Georgia’s inspirational heroes in areas of leadership, courage, and humility.
-A model for the next greatest generation."
+"The Millennium Gate experience is the equivalent of educational homeschooling of Georgia’s inspirational heroes in areas of leadership, courage, and humility.
+It is a model for the next greatest generation."

-Atlantic Station, neighborhood where the museum is located
+Atlantic Station, the neighborhood where the museum is located

 "The Millennium Gate Museum tour was very exciting and the guide was excellent as he took us through the historical journey of Ambassador Young and answered all my questions.
 In the end I learnt about his milestones and the impactful life he lead.
-My key takeaway from the tour was his father's quote "Do not get mad be smart".
+My key takeaway from the tour was his father's quote "Don't get mad; get smart".
 It was a pleasure to take the tour of the museum."

 Joysree Bandyopadhyay, visitor from New Delhi